Allow others an opportunity to understand your process

 We know under stress Amy will . . .

 Don’t expect Amy to connect with you personally in a 1:1, she will focus on the results . . .

-I work with leaders who want to become aware of how other experience them.
+I work with leaders who want to understand how others experience them.
 They often know the intent behind their actions, but they don’t always know the impact of their behaviors on those they lead.
-Usually this starts with a 360 process where they solicit honest and anonymous feedback from those they lead.
+Usually, this starts with a 360 process where they solicit honest and anonymous feedback from those they lead.